 The Reference Ground Track (RGT) refers to the imaginary track on Earth at which a specified unit vector within the observatory is pointed.
 Onboard software aims the laser beams so that the RGT is always between ground tracks 2L and 2R (i.e. coincident with Pair Track 2).
-Under normal operating conditions, no data are collected along the RGT, however, during spacecraft slews or off-pointing, some ground tracks may intersect the RGT.
 The ICESat-2 mission acquires data along 1,387 different RGTs.
 Each RGT is targeted in the polar regions once every 91 days (i.e. the satellite has a 91-day repeat cycle) to allow elevation changes to be detected.
-After the first two years of the mission, the observatory will begin using a series of off-pointing plans over the midlatitudes that have been designed to facilitate a global ground and canopy height data product with approximately 2 km track spacing.

 Cycle numbers track the number of 91-day periods that have elapsed since the ICESat-2 observatory entered the science orbit.
 RGTs are uniquely identified by appending the two-digit cycle number (cc) to the RGT number, e.g. 0001cc to 1387cc.